Code-Institute-Submissions/Milestone-Project-One-7/README.md

 ### Acknowledgements

-- I received inspiration for this project from the student example projects and other project i looked up online.
+- I received inspiration for this project from the student example projects and other projects i looked up online.